Fluorine-18: Applications

 Fluorine-18 is one of the early tracers used in positron emission tomography (PET), having been in use since the 1960s.

 Its significance is due to both its short half-life and the emission of positrons when decaying.

-A major medical use of fluorine-18 is: in positron emission tomography (PET) to image the brain and heart; to image the thyroid gland; as a radiotracer to image bones, looking for cancers that have metastasized from other locations in the body and in radiation therapy treating internal tumors.
+A major medical use of fluorine-18 is: in positron emission tomography (PET) to image the brain and heart; to image the thyroid gland; as a radiotracer to image bones and seeking cancers that have metastasized from other locations in the body and in radiation therapy treating internal tumors.